-Some of the ways to test the speed of you disk is to run benchmark tools or by performing I/O operation on the disk using standard tools and to infer the overall disk speed based on the time it takes the tool to read or write files onto the disk.
+Some of the ways to test the speed of your disks are to run benchmark tools, perform I/O operation on the disk using standard tools, and infer the overall disk speed based on the time it takes the tool to read or write files onto the disk.

 $ sudo apt update && sudo apt install --assume-yes hdparm #Ubuntu and Debian derivatives